 - You may have to do a little trial and error to find out how much batter to use.

 - There are some complaints of uneven cooking.
 Again, we haven’t encountered this issue after exstensive use.

-Cuisinart WMR-CA – Click here to see price
+Cuisinart WMR-CA – Click here to see the price.

 Advanced Heating Technology